delegate365/GovernanceToolkit365/API-provisioning-flow.md

   "visibility": "@{triggerBody()?['Visibility']?['Value']}"
 }
 ~~~
-- In the HTTP action, open the "Open advanced options".
+- In the HTTP action, open the "Show advanced options" link.
+This extends the action box.
 - Configure the advanced options as here:
 [![link](./images/api-provision-flow-10.png)](./images/api-provision-flow-10.png "Click to enlarge")
 - As Authentication select **Active Directory OAuth**